emqx/eip/active/0038-secret-registry.md

 the rotation path; an operator who needs the value elsewhere should store their own copy.

-### Cross-namespace secret sharing (fallback, `shared_ns` flag, or allowlist)

-Considered, across several shapes and the subject of the review that prompted this revision:

-1. **Implicit fallback** — a namespaced reference to name `N` that misses locally falls back to the global `N`.
-This was the shape of an earlier draft.
-2. **Opt-in `shared_ns` flag** — a global secret is reachable from namespaces only when a global admin marks it shared.
-3. **Per-namespace allowlist** — a global secret carries the list of namespaces it is offered to.
+### Cross-scope sharing — the shape adopted, and the ones declined

-All three are rejected for v1, on one root observation: **referencing a secret is equivalent to reading its value** (see "Security model: reference implies disclosure").
-A tenant who can reference a secret in a resource they control can render it to an endpoint they control and read it off the wire.
-So any mechanism that lets a namespace reference a global secret is, precisely, a mechanism that discloses that secret's value to the namespace's administrators — regardless of the no-read-back API.
+The design adopts exactly one cross-scope path: a namespaced reference may fall back to a **global** secret marked `share_ns = true` (see "Resolution").
+The load-bearing observation throughout is that **referencing a secret is equivalent to reading its value** (see "Security model: reference implies disclosure") — a tenant who can reference a secret in a resource they control can render it to an endpoint they control and read it off the wire.
+So `share_ns = true` is *not* a "reference but not read" grant — no such thing exists — but an explicit decision to disclose a global secret's value to every namespace administrator.
+Several richer or different shapes were considered and declined for v1:

+1. **Namespace→global fallback with no opt-out** — the shape of an earlier draft: any namespaced miss falls through to global unconditionally.
+Rejected because it offers no way to keep a global secret tenant-invisible; a name-guess from any namespace would exfiltrate any global secret. `share_ns` (default `true`) keeps the convenient default while restoring that control — a global secret that must not be disclosed to tenants is marked `share_ns = false`, at which point it is unreachable from and unlisted to every namespace.
-That reframes the design question from "how do we let tenants *reference but not read* a shared secret" (which is impossible) to "do we want a way to *disclose* a global credential to specific tenants."
-For v1 the answer is no: cross-scope reference does not exist in any form.
-Shape 1 is the most dangerous (silent, name-guess exfiltration) and is out.
-Shape 2's `shared_ns` reads as a view-protection but is really an all-tenants disclosure switch — its name over-promises, so we do not ship it.
-Shape 3 is the *honest* form of the feature (targeted disclosure) but adds a cross-namespace ACL surface that must stay consistent across namespace lifecycle, for a use case ("one credential shared to some tenants, rotated once") that has not yet been asked for.
-If that need materializes, shape 3 is the way to add it later — as an explicit *disclosure* grant, named and documented as such — without invalidating stored data (the strict-scope model is its zero case).
+2. **Per-namespace allowlist** — a global secret carries the list of namespaces it is offered to ("share to these tenants only").
+This is the *honest, targeted* form of disclosure and the natural successor to the coarse `share_ns` boolean, but it adds a cross-namespace ACL that must stay consistent across namespace lifecycle, for a use case ("one credential shared to some tenants, rotated once") not yet asked for.
+Deferred; `share_ns = true` is its all-or-nothing zero case and forward-compatible with it (a future allowlist can treat `share_ns = true` as "all namespaces"), so shipping the boolean now does not invalidate stored data later.
+3. **Global→namespace and sibling-namespace resolution.** Rejected
+   outright, in any version.
+Letting a global configuration resolve a namespace's secret would feed a tenant-controlled value into a broker-wide code path; letting one namespace resolve another's breaks tenant isolation with no use case.
+Only namespace→global (shareable) crosses a boundary.

 ### Allowing the placeholder in MQTT topics and payloads